radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/delete-an-environment.md

 ## Confirmation

-After selecting [**Delete**](#delete-environment) in the confirmation dialog you will return to the *Environment's* home screen and receive a confirmation message if the environment was successfully deleted.
+After selecting **Delete** in the confirmation dialog you will return to the *Environment's* home screen and receive a confirmation message if the environment was successfully deleted.

 ![image description](environments/environment-overview/images/delete-success.png)

-If the environment could not be delete, you will receive and error notification indicating that the attempt to delete the environment failed.
-The e
+If the environment could not be deleted, you will receive an error notification indicating that the attempt to delete the environment failed.
+The environment will still be listed on the *Environments* home screen.

+Select **Dismiss** to close the error notification.

 ![image description](environments/environment-overview/images/delete-error.png)